Shenzhen Nordson Bo Communication Co., LTD

 37. Impedance Matching: Use simulation tools (e.g., HFSS) to optimize trace lengths and vias for minimal VSWR (<1.2:1) .

-rf and microwave filter
+5g rf filter

 Read recommendations: